nsrau/azure-docs.it-it/articles/load-balancer/load-balancer-arm.md

 ---
-title: Supporto Azure Resource Manager per Load Balancer
+title: Azure Resource Manager support for Load Balancer
-description: In questo articolo, usare Azure PowerShell e modelli con Azure Load Balancer
+description: In this article, use Azure PowerShell and templates with Azure Load Balancer
 services: load-balancer
 documentationcenter: na
 author: asudbring